Martha Reeves (anchorite)

-Martha Reeves (born 1941) is a vowed Anglican solitary (or anchorite), author, and former professor of theology.
-She has Rowan Williams, the former Archbishop of Canterbury, as bishop-protector.
+Martha Reeves (1941 – June 11, 2026) was a vowed Anglican solitary (or anchorite), author, and former professor of theology.
+She had Rowan Williams, the former Archbishop of Canterbury, as bishop-protector.

 Biography

 She was educated at Madeira School (Class of 1959), and then studied at Stanford University.
-She became professor of theology who has written numerous articles and books under the name "Maggie Ross" as well as translated a number of Carthusian Novice Conferences.
+She became a professor of theology who wrote numerous articles and books under the name Maggie Ross as well as translated a number of Carthusian Novice Conferences.
 Reeves, at one time Desmond Tutu's spiritual director, was Bell Distinguished Professor in Anglican and Ecumenical Studies appointed to the Department of Philosophy and Religion, Kendall College of Arts and Sciences, The University of Tulsa.

-In 1995, "A Rite for Contemplative Eucharist" emerged while being a theologian-in-residence in an Episcopal church in the Diocese of Southern Ohio.
+In 1995, A Rite for Contemplative Eucharist emerged while she was a theologian-in-residence in an Episcopal church in the Diocese of Southern Ohio.
 In March 2008, she donated 'silence' to the Museum of Curiosity..
-Ross as an interviewee also shared about silence in the 2015 documentary In Pursuit of Silence directed by Patrick Shen.
-In October 2016, she gave the lecture "Healing Silence' at Durham University for its "Spirituality, Theology, and Health Seminar Series".
-The Hay Festival has been an event for presenting about the 'work of silence' under the topic title "Maggie Ross Talks to Rachael Kerr".
+Ross as an interviewee also talked about silence in the 2015 documentary In Pursuit of Silence directed by Patrick Shen.
+In October 2016, she gave the lecture "Healing Silence" at Durham University for its "Spirituality, Theology, and Health Seminar Series".
+She talked to Rachel Kerr about silence at the Hay Festival.
 She was an attendee of the 2018 Epiphany Conference on science and religion, a collaborative initiative between the Cambridge Epiphany Philosophers and the Oxford Monastic Institute.

-The 'work of silence' has touched grounds for many years now through the ravenwilderness blogspot, and an index of posts from 2006 to 2013 can be viewed from here and the entries from 2013 to 2020 here.
-The British & Irish Association for Practical Theology (BIAPT) had a planned inaugural event for its Spirituality Interest Special Group in 2020, with Ross as keynote speaker but was postponed.
-The keynote address "Silent Ways of Knowing" had been shared in four parts in Ross's blog.
-Reeves lives in Oxford, the United Kingdom, where a number of sermons and talks had been shared through the years in churches and academia around the area.
+She wrote about silence in her blog.
+The British & Irish Association for Practical Theology (BIAPT) had a planned inaugural event for its Spirituality Interest Special Group in 2020, with Ross as keynote speaker, but was postponed.
+Ross published her keynote address, "Silent Ways of Knowing", on her blog.

+Reeves lived in Oxford, the United Kingdom, and gave sermons and talks in churches and academia around the area.